 I’m one of those people.
 I used to be a bass head but I now prefer a lot less of it.
 The LCD-3 strikes that perfect balance.

 Thoughts from Stu’s notepad

-If you’re going to purchase these, I would definitely buy from Audeze’s website, and double check the serial number (if you’re buying from someone else) to make sure they are a legit set of LCD-3’s.
+If you’re going to purchase these, I would definitely buy from Audeze’s website and double-check the serial number (if you’re buying from someone else) to make sure they are a legit set of LCD-3’s.

-Comes with 2 detachable cables: A balanced 4 pin XLR cable, a 1/4″ cable with 3.5mm adapter, a quality hard case, and a 3 year warranty.
+Comes with 2 detachable cables: A balanced 4 pin XLR cable, a 1/4″ cable with a 3.5mm adapter, a quality hard case, and a 3 year warranty.
 There’s also a small kit to take care of the wood, which includes a soft cloth, and some lemon wax to shine these babies up.
 What is XLR?

 The cool thing about the wood is that because it’s real, no two pairs of LCD-3’s will be completely alike.
-Each pair is hand crafted with a different piece, so the patterns in the wood will vary from headphone to headphone.
+Each pair is handcrafted with a different piece, so the patterns in the wood will vary from headphone to headphone.